 The Company financed capital expenditures for a portion of the new production facility, and its production line in Delta by raising funds through debt.
-In addition, the Company has a Credit Facility and a foreign exchange facility guarantee available for its operations.
+In addition, the Company has a Credit Facility, and a foreign exchange facility guarantee available for its operations.
+Below are highlights of each borrowing.
+Further details on each borrowing are disclosed in the Company's audited 2024 consolidated financial statements, which are available on SEDAR+.